gth-ai/awesome-cs-tools/README.md

 - [Awesome LLM Apps](https://github.com/Shubhamsaboo/awesome-llm-apps): A curated collection of awesome LLM apps built with RAG and AI agents.
 - [UltraRAG](https://github.com/OpenBMB/UltraRAG): Low-code framework for building advanced RAG pipelines and retrieval workflows.
 - [RAG-Anything](https://github.com/HKUDS/RAG-Anything): All-in-one multimodal RAG framework for parsing and retrieving across complex document types.
+- [GitNexus](https://github.com/abhigyanpatwari/GitNexus): Zero-server browser-based tool that transforms GitHub repos or ZIP files into interactive knowledge graphs with a built-in Graph RAG agent for code exploration.

 > This section was created as a tribute to my mentor, a RAG godfather.